zulkufdemirhan/social-app-react/README.md

 # How I workerd on this project

-      -Firstly my goal was to check what I learned I thought that doing a small study with many components and details would help me understand what I learned and help me simulate the process of preparing a project a little bit. and i  observed what I did well and needed to improve.
+     -Firstly my goal was to check what I learned I thought that doing a small study with many components and details would help me understand what I learned and help me simulate the process of preparing a project a little bit.
+     I observed what I did well and needed to improve.

      -Before I started working, I took the app apart and went through it step-by-step.
 This helped me to work in a controlled and orderly manner.